 No matter your definition of cool, you’ll find it in Colombia.
-There are attractions for every type of traveler—whether you’re a hipster at heart, a party animal, a cultural aficionado, a nature lover looking to explore Colombia’s beautiful rainforests and beaches.
-Read on to learn which of best Colombia tourist attractions you have to add to your Colombia travel itinerary.
+There are attractions for every type of traveler—whether you’re a hipster at heart, a party animal, a cultural aficionado, or a nature lover looking to explore Colombia’s beautiful rainforests and beaches.
+Read on to learn which of the best Colombian tourist attractions you have to add to your Colombia travel itinerary.

 Eager to learn more?
 Talk to us, darling!

 Colombia is basically a hipster paradise.
 Between delicious coffee (or, tinto, see below), great beer, and stunning street art, Colombia gets cool.

 If finding a good cup of coffee is an important part of your Colombia trip (as it should be) consider a trip to the Andean mountains to visit some of the nearby Colombian coffee farms.

 If you’re planning a more city-centric Colombia itinerary, though, be sure to add Bogota to your list.
 There, you can book a guided coffee tour through the city’s many hip cafes.
 Or, because a good cup of coffee is crucial, make sure to ask a Bogota local for their favorite hidden-gem coffee spots.

 Pro tip: You can definitely find high-class espresso in Colombia, but a lot of the locals drink tinto, which is a thick, strong, sweet coffee made with lower-quality beans.
 Basically, it’s the working person’s coffee.
 And it’s delicious.
 When in Rome, right?

 Colombia has a fantastic craft brewing scene.
 There are a ton of cool places to check out, no matter where your travels take you.
 Here’s the city-by-city breakdown: